2 Days 1 Night Moderate Max 12 People

 About This Tour

 Basic confidence on a motorbike is required — you don't need a licence but you should be comfortable on winding mountain roads.
 Our guides set a relaxed pace and stop frequently; this is not a speed tour.
 It's designed for people who want the full cultural depth of the valley with more range than walking gives you in two days.
-Guides Tzu Hang and Lo Hu were born in Black H'mong villages along this route and know every family we stop with.
+Our guides grew up in Black H'mong villages along this route and know every family we stop with.
 Trekking Tour Sapa holds Vietnam National Tourism Authority license No. 10-078/2023 — your booking is fully protected.

 Highlights

-3 ethnic groups: Black H'mong, Red Dao, Giay
+4 ethnic groups: Black H'mong, Giay, Red Dao, Tay

 Family-cooked dinner and breakfast included